 You can start with 20 minutes of book work in preschool — 5 minutes spent on coloring, 5 minutes spent reading a story, 5 minutes spent in tracing numbers, letters or their name, and 5 minutes of flashcards or other game.
 And all those activities don’t have to happen all in a row, back-to-back.

-By the time you get to 4th grade, your student should have approximately 2 hours of seat work to do.
+By the time you get to 4th grade, your student will probably have approximately 2 hours of seat work to do.
 A middle school child will have around 3 hours, and high school will take between 4-6 hours.
 And of course, every child and family is different, so your unique experience will vary.

 When your student doesn’t have to wait, the school work doesn’t actually take that long.
 Just think of the freedom you have when you don’t have to spend hours and hours in one place waiting!